Looking for new clients? Meet them on Reedsy

 But even if you’re a beginner, don’t underestimate your abilities!
 “If you're good at what you do, you should charge a fair price, not what you think the author expects,” editor Christina Roth explains.
 “If you charge far less than other freelancers, you could risk looking cheap and inexperienced.”

-9. Charge by installments
+Charge in installments

 At Reedsy, we encourage freelancers to get some percentage of their total fee paid upfront.
 The rest will automatically be divided into equal installments, depending on how many of them you want to have.
 This way, you can establish a committed relationship between you and the client, as both are held responsible for their end of the deal.

-As for methods of payment, consider an electronic wire transfer or a virtual payment service such as Venmo for convenience and flexibility.
-Remember to keep a record of your invoices — you can download our free invoice template and use it to save time.
+As for other methods of payment, consider an electronic wire transfer or a virtual payment service such as Venmo for convenience and flexibility.
+Remember to keep a record of your invoices — you can download our free invoice template here and use it to save time.

 FREE RESOURCE